Current Customer Savings

 Vacuuming helps reduce bed bug infestations but does not eliminate bed bugs hidden inside of materials.

-A clothes dryer can be used for killing bed bugs in clothing and blankets.
-Infested clothes and bedding are first washed in hot water with laundry detergent then placed in the drier for at least 20 minutes at high heat.
+A clothes dryer can be used to kill bed bugs in clothing and blankets.
+Infested clothes and bedding are first washed in hot water with laundry detergent and then placed in the dryer for at least 20 minutes at high heat.
 This does not eliminate bed bugs in the mattress, bed frame, or the surrounding environment.
 Sterilized fabrics from the dryer are thus easily re-infested.
 Continually treating materials in this fashion is labor intensive and by itself does not eliminate the infestation.

 Contact Four Seasons Exterminating, we offer a free bedbug inspections!